The Japan Society

 The Japan Society Review

-The Japan Society Review is published on a quartely basis, both online and printed (members are entitled to receive a copy by post).
-Since the starting of the publication in 2006, each issue covers a selection of Japan-related books and films, as well as theatre and stage productions, tv series and exhibitions.
+The Japan Society Review is an digital publication covering Japan-related books and films, as well as theatre and stage productions, tv series and exhibitions.
+Published since 2006, it is released now on a quarterly basis and is available online on our website and printed for members.
 Its purpose is to inform, entertain and encourage readers to explore the works for themselves.

 The Japan Society Review is possible thanks to the work of volunteers who dedicated their time and expertise to help us to promote the learning and understanding of Japanese culture and society.